 Credit scores are calculated based on a variety of factors – payment history (35%), credit utilization (30%), length of credit history (15%), new credit (10%), and the types of credit you have (10%).
 As you can see, with over 60% of your score resulting from your payment history and credit utilization, that means actions or factors impacting these two categories can have a large impact on your credit score.

 1. Missing Payments

-> Your payment history is simply a record of whether or not you’ve made your payments on time, and credit utilization is a measure of how much of your available credit you’re using, and these numbers are constantly changing.
+Your payment history is simply a record of whether or not you’ve made your payments on time.
+Credit utilization is a measure of how much of your available credit you’re using.
+Both of these numbers are constantly changing.
 As a result, your credit score can go up and down at any time.

-> - If you have been late on any of your bill payments then your credit score will suffer as a result.
-And the later you are with your payment – 30 days, 60 days, 90 days, or more – then the worse the impact on your score
+- If you have been late on any of your bill payments, your credit score will suffer as a result.
+The later you are with your payment – 30 days, 60 days, 90 days, or more – the worse the impact on your score.

-> - If your accounts have been sent to collections for lack of payment, then this can also negatively impact your credit score.
+- If your accounts have been sent to collections for lack of payment, then this can also negatively impact your credit score.

 If you’ve recently made a large purchase – a new car, for example – and had to finance it with a loan, then your credit score may have taken a hit.
 This is because your credit utilization has gone up, and lenders view this as an increased risk.